radziko/colo_mlops/reports/README.md

 >
 > Answer:

 As we used the CIFAR10 dataset, there are only 10 classes.
 Furthermore the dataset is self-contained, and primarily used as a benchmark dataset.
-Therefore we don't really suspect

-WE might implement it hehe
+Because of this, we do not really suspect that it is very prone to for example data drift, as the kinds of images that would be sent to it should only fall into these then classes.
+If we had to deploy a similar model in the real world, we would of course use monitoring to make sure we were not experiencing data drift.
+We would also use it to ensure that the model fits what the user actually needs and/or uses it for, which could be other classes, which would then have to be added to the training data.

 ### Question 24